Lesson 8: Writing a Proposal from Scratch

 Start by brainstorming: generate a word cloud or mind map of your win themes, value propositions and key differentiators.
 Next, create an outline that complies with the RFP requirements.

 Then, when you begin writing, build text around your brainstorming ideas.
-Here are some best practices to guide you:
+For reference, here are some best practices to guide you:

-This can be especially challenging in technical proposals.
+This is difficult in technical proposals.
 However, it can be exactly what differentiates you from the competition.
-Customer-focused, clear and concise writing will stand out from overly technical or wordy narratives any day.
+Customer-focused, clear and concise writing will stand out from technical or wordy narratives.

 Address your client’s needs with a unique solution.